2017 Minya bus attack: Response

 After the attack, Egyptian President Abdel Fattah el-Sisi organized an emergency meeting with top security officials.
 Security forces in Minya sent out patrols and set up checkpoints along roads in the area in an attempt to find the attackers.

 In the evening of the day of the attacks, the president appeared on television to address the nation and announced he had ordered retaliatory attacks against terrorist training camps in neighboring Libya.

 State media said fighter jets had conducted six strikes against sites in the vicinity of the port city of Derna where the militants responsible for the attack are believed to have trained.

 A second wave of airstrikes was launched the following day, 27 May.
 On 29 May 2017, a spokesperson for the Libyan National Army (LNA) confirmed that Egypt and the LNA had cooperated in targeting locations in Derna as well as Jufra with 15 airstrikes launched.

 Reactions

+Grand Imam of al-Azhar Ahmed el-Tayeb said from Germany, "I call on Egyptians to unite in the face of this brutal terrorism."

 Cardinal Secretary of State Pietro Parolin stated in a telegram to President Abdel Fattah el-Sisi that Pope Francis was "deeply saddened to learn of the barbaric attack" and that he expressed his "heartfelt solidarity with all those affected by this violent outrage."
 He also stated that "Pope Francis assures all who have been injured of his ardent prayers, and he pledges his continued intercession for peace and reconciliation throughout the nation."

 Russian President Vladimir Putin expressed his condolences and said Russia remains a reliable ally of Egypt in the fight against terrorism.